paulvanwamelen/api-aws/README.md

 XX XXX XXXX:

-* `/graphql` is now the only public endpoint that accesses the database behind the VPC.
-This eliminates the VPC latency on all the other endpoints.
+* Only the GraphQL endpoints are now behind the VPC, reducing latency for all the others.
 But it means that most database writes will be asynchronous.
-The other endpoints will need to pass write requests via SNS to a dedicated mutator lambda.
-Maybe the forthcoming Serverless Aurora will eliminate this?
-* Have the private mutator working.
-Just hashing out some syntax weirdness with the GraphQL library.
+* The query and mutator endpoints are fully functioning now.
+* API Gateway doesn't support optional authorization.
+The headers are either required or not even processed.
+So for now I'm creating a separate endpoint for authenticated queries, thus allowing "me"-style types.

 10 Jun 2018: